Doll Domination: Singles

-The album's lead single "When I Grow Up" was released on May 27, 2008 and serviced to contemporary hit radio stations on June 1, 2008.
+The album's lead single "When I Grow Up" was released on May 27, 2008, and serviced to contemporary hit radio stations on June 1, 2008.
 The single was received favorably by contemporary music critics, many of whom highlighted it as a stand-out track from Doll Domination.
 The song peaked at number nine on the Billboard Hot 100, becoming the group's highest-charting single since "Buttons" (2006).
 The accompanying music video was nominated in five categories at the 2008 MTV Video Music Awards, and went on to win Best Dance Video.

-"Whatcha Think About That", which features guest vocals by American recording artist Missy Elliott, was released and serviced to contemporary hit radio stations on September 9, 2008 as the second single.
+"Whatcha Think About That", which features guest vocals by American recording artist Missy Elliott, was released and serviced to contemporary hit radio stations on September 9, 2008, as the second single.
 The song failed to enter the Billboard Hot 100, however it did manage to peak at number nine on the UK Singles Chart.
 The burlesque-inspired video was directed by Diane Martel and was released in October 6.

-"Out of This Club", a collaboration between R. Kelly and Polow da Don, was sent to urban contemporary stations on October 12, 2008 as the third single in the United States.
+"Out of This Club", a collaboration between R. Kelly and Polow da Don, was sent to urban contemporary stations on October 12, 2008, as the third single in the United States.
 The song debuted and peaked at number 24 on the Billboard Bubbling Under R&B/Hip-Hop Singles, a component chart that represents the 25 songs that failed to make an impact on the Hot R&B/Hip-Hop Songs chart.

-"I Hate This Part" was released on October 14, 2008 as the second international single and impacted contemporary hit radio stations on October 20, 2008 as the fourth single in the United States.
+"I Hate This Part" was released on October 14, 2008, as the second international single and impacted contemporary hit radio stations on October 20, 2008, as the third single in the United States.
 The song received positive feedback from music critics, who commended the song's production and Scherzinger's vocals.
 The song peaked at number eleven on the US Billboard Hot 100 chart and topped the US Hot Dance Club Songs chart.
 It additionally peaked within the top-ten of several international singles charts including in Australia and New Zealand.
 The accompanying music video was released on October 11, and was filmed in Los Angeles featuring a desert-themed concept.

 On February 23, 2009, a remix of "Bottle Pop" was released in New Zealand replacing Snoop Dogg with Devolo.
 The version featuring Snoop Dogg was released on March 6 as the fourth single in Australia and some European countries.
 In Oceania, the song achieved a moderate success peaking within the top-twenty in Australia and New Zealand.
 In the United States, the song topped the Hot Dance Club Play chart.